Grant Writing and Alternative Funding Resources

 Subject to change with one week notice, the following calendar of coursework will be:

-- Unit One - August 24-September 4 – Welcome and introduction, goals of course, student identification of personal objectives for course, identification of one project/library to consider; grants and funding vocabulary; ethics, confidentiality, integrity of the process for the client and the funder, intellectual freedom issues, integration of mission and vision of organization with funder priorities.
-Environmental scan of existing and immediate local resources.
+- Unit One - August 21-September 2– Welcome and introduction, goals of course, student identification of personal objectives for course, identification of one organization and project to consider; grants and funding vocabulary; ethics, confidentiality, integrity of the process for the client and the funder, intellectual freedom issues, integration of mission and vision of organization with funder priorities.
+Organizational Profile.
 CLO#1

-- Unit Three - September 19-October 2: Determining funder goals, learning about the funder organization, preparing for the first contact, documentation accumulation.
+- Unit Three - September 17-30: Determining funder goals, learning about the funder organization, preparing for the first contact, documentation accumulation, 990 IRS analysis.
 CLO #3

-- Unit Four- October 3-16: Program readiness and preparation, internal Library team development, gathering supporting documents.
+- Unit Four - October 1-14: Program readiness and preparation, internal Library team development, gathering supporting documents.
 Goals and objectives for the program including implementation and evaluation criteria.
-CLO #5 and CLO #67
+Grant deconstruction.
+CLO #5 and CLO #6

-- Unit Six- October 31-November 13: Analysis of results and more research; Annual IRS information; Annual reports; data mining of like organizations; partnerships and joint ventures CLO #6
+- Unit Six- October 29-November 12: Budget creation and justification; Analysis of results and more research; Annual reports; data mining of like organizations; partnerships and joint ventures CLO #6

-- Unit Eight - November 28-December 11: Alternative resources and approach priorities; building funding capacity for the future; managing success and keeping track.
+- Unit Eight - November 26-December 10: Alternative resources and approach priorities; building funding capacity for the future; managing success and keeping track.
 CLO #7

-The assignments and discussion board participation for eight ten units will be worth ten points for a total of 80 points.
+The assignments and discussion board participation for eight units will be worth ten points for a total of 80 points.
 The written assignments are worth 8 points; the discussion board participation is worth 2 points.
 The final grant is worth 20 points for a total of 100 points for the course.
-Students will be required to contribute to each discussion board topic by SUNDAY of each week and then respond to at least two colleagues.
+Students will be required to contribute to each discussion board topic by SUNDAY of the second week of each Unit and then respond to at least two colleagues.
 All students are required to lead a discussion with fellow students for one of seven discussion topics.

-A one point (1.0) deduction will be made for every day that the assignment is late, not to exceed 2.0 points for the week.
+A one-point (1.0) deduction will be made for every day that the assignment is late, not to exceed 2.0 points for the Unit.
 Students must communicate with the instructor to advise her of any late work.